Azure/aks-engine/docs/topics/architecture.md

 _**Pros**_

-- A formal representation would help us create a more direct mapping between the api model inputs and their corresponding ARM template files.
+- A formal representation would help us create a more direct mapping between the API model inputs and their corresponding ARM template files.

 - This will allow us to accommodate future ARM template customization more effectively, because we can express and maintain the variety of inter-dependent outputs natively, as first class data representations.

-- Template validation can be done within the aks-engine layer itself.
+- Template validation can be done within the AKS Engine layer itself.
 Currently, template validation can only be performed via the Azure GO SDK and this entails a network call.

 _**Cons/Challenges**_